noegroup/membrane_kinetics/README.md

 # Solvent hydrodynamics and membrane kinetics for coarse-grained models

-This repository contains various codes for calculation of anisotropic diffusion tensors and first-principle hydrodynamics, to be incorporated in solvent-free coarse-grained membrane models.
+This repository contains various codes for the calculation of anisotropic diffusion tensors based on first-principle hydrodynamics.
+The method is intended to be incorporated in solvent-free coarse-grained membrane models.
 The theoretical background for the presented calculations are given in [1, 2].
-We have demonstrated this approach to reproduce realistic membrane kinetics in [1], using our mesoscopic membrane model [3].
+We have demonstrated this approach to reproduce realistic membrane kinetics in [1], using the mesoscopic membrane model described in [3].

+'hydrodynamics'

+'diffusion_tensors'

 ## Publications